abstractfactory/rfc/spec/spec33.md

 ### Implicit Tracking

-In implicit tracking, a DOCUMENT is unaware of changes to referenced DOCUMENT; the change is said to be implicit and the `update` process said to be automatic or implied.
+In implicit tracking, a DOCUMENT is de-coupled from changes to referenced DOCUMENT; the change is said to be implicit and the `update` process said to be automatic or implied.

 ### Explicit Tracking

-In explicit tracking, a DOCUMENT maintains reference to a fixed `state` and any `update` handled manually; either via user intervention or external mechanisms, such as Version Control Software (VCS).
+In explicit tracking, a DOCUMENT is tightly coupled and maintains reference to a fixed `state` and any `update` handled manually; either via user intervention or external mechanisms, such as Version Control Software (VCS).

 # Version Control Software